camaraproject/Commonalities/documentation/CAMARA-API-Event-Subscription-and-Notification-Guide.md

 Note1: This enumeration is also defined in `event-subscription-template.yaml` (placed in [Commonalities/artifacts/camara-cloudevents](/artifacts/camara-cloudevents) directory).

-Note2: The "subscription-ends" notification is not counted in the `subscriptionMaxEvents`. (for example, if a client request set `subscriptionMaxEvents` to 2, and later, received 2 notifications, then a third notification will be sent for "subscription-ends").
+Note2: The "subscription-ended" notification is not counted in the `subscriptionMaxEvents`. (for example, if a client request set `subscriptionMaxEvents` to 2, and later, received 2 notifications, then a third notification will be sent for "subscription-ended").

 Note3: In the case of ACCESS_TOKEN_EXPIRED termination reason sending the notification once the token expired is useless.
 To avoid this case, following rules are defined :